X-It: Gameplay

 X-It is a puzzle game that is played from a top-down perspective similar to Sokoban and Anarchy (1987).
-The premise revolves around a character named Bill, who was kidnapped by aliens and took him aboard their ship.
-The aliens placed Bill on a space junkyard maze to learn about the humans, before launching an invasion against people on Earth.
+The premise revolves around a character named Bill, who was kidnapped and placed in a space junkyard maze by aliens who want to learn more about humans before launching an invasion against Earth.
 The player controls Bill across 120 levels, each one divided into eight ships that feature their own variety of obstacles.
 The goal on every level is to get each block into hole fillers to make a path around the exit, without getting blocks stuck against walls or other obstacles under a time limit.
 Each block has their own weight and characteristics.

 There are multiple types of obstacles such as fixed pilars, immovable blocks, and ice that prevents blocks from stopping until they go past it.
 There are items scattered on the playfield to help the player with moving blocks, like tractor beams and teleporters.
 When a level is successfully completed, a password is shown onscreen.
 The player can replay a stage by entering the password at the corresponding screen.
-Later levels increases their number of obstacles and overall complexity.
+Later levels increase their number of obstacles and overall complexity.
 Between leves, the player participates in a bonus stage.
 The player starts with three lives, but falling through holes or the timer runs out results in a life lost.
-The player can skip a level, but will also result in a life lost.
+The player can skip a level, which will result in a life lost.
 The player has five continues to keep playing, but the game is over if all of them are used.